chfoo/cobbles/README.md

 *It is currently a work in progress.*

-What currently works:
+What is supported:

 * Left-to-right text
 * Right-to-left text with manual direction and script specified
-* Manually specified line breaks
+* Automatic and manual line breaking
 * Rendering text using Heaps.io

-What is work-in-progress:

-* Automatic line breaking

 What is not yet supported:

+* Direction and script detection
+* Automatic bidirectional support
+* Format text by arbitrary ranges and deriving the text runs
+* Markup language using said above feature
 * Vertical text
-* Formatting text by ranges and deriving the text runs
-* Markup language
-* Bidirectional support

 ## Getting started